GaMicc/CAUserLogin/README.md

   - For `DB` and `File`, you can leave the generated code as it is.

-  - **Fix `InMemoryUserDataAccessObject` so that the new method returns the current username as a `String`.**
+  - **Fix `InMemoryUserDataAccessObject` so that the new method returns the current username as a `String`.** did? didn't do anything to make it a string

 **Thought question:** We've added a getter because the test needs it, not because the program needs it.
 Is this bad?

 4. **There's one more thing to check: before the use case is executed, the current user should initially be `null`.
-Add an `assertNull` call just before the `interactor.execute(inputData);` call to make sure this is true.**
+Add an `assertNull` call just before the `interactor.execute(inputData);` call to make sure this is true.** did

 Now run the tests.
-All of them, including your new one, should pass.
+All of them, including your new one, should pass. did

 **Thought question:** Several of the tests have similar code to set them up; based on what we learned about Junit, what might we do to improve the efficiency of our testing structure?

 5. Run Checkstyle with the provided `mystyle.xml` configuration to make sure you didn't introduce any style issues.
-   Fix any style errors.
+   Fix any style errors. did

 5. Add and commit your work, then push to your branch on GitHub.